google/nsjail/index.md

 	Don't call setsid(), allows for terminal signal handling in the sandboxed process --pass_fd VALUE
-	Don't close this FD before executing child (can be specified multiple times), by default: 0/1/2 are kept open --pivot_root_only
+	Don't close this FD before executing child (can be specified multiple times), by default: 0/1/2 are kept open --disable_no_new_privs
-	Only perform pivot_root, no chroot.
-This will enable nested namespaces --disable_no_new_privs
 	Don't set the prctl(NO_NEW_PRIVS, 1) (DANGEROUS)
  --rlimit_as VALUE